tsunami643/blog/_posts/2018-06-30-ti8-team-guide.md

 Oh, how are they going to do in the tournament?
 Hell if I know.

-**How to sound smart talking about EG** "Did you know that Puppey has competed in every single TI?
-Yeah competed."
+**How to sound smart talking about EG** "The current EG roster is the largest waste of potential in the history of dota."

 **What would satisfaction look like?** It's not even about the Aegis, it's about the storylines.
 EG vs Optic would be the highest stakes Sumail-ppd showdown to date.
 EG vs OG could either be 7Mad's Austerlitz or Waterloo.
 And of course, EG vs VGJ.Storm=Hassanbowl.